+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of graft versus host disease (GVHD) varies between countries owing to the differences in factors such as cancer prevalence, and genetic mutation, among others.
-In The United States, approximately 35-50% of recipients of hematopoietic stem cell transplants will experience acute graft versus host disease (GVHD).
-Due to the volume of transplants, it is estimated that 5500 patients will experience acute GVHD annually.
+The epidemiology of graft versus host disease (GVHD) varies between countries owing to the differences in factors such as cancer prevalence and genetic mutation, among others.
+In the United States, approximately 35-50% of recipients of hematopoietic stem cell transplants will experience acute graft versus host disease (GVHD).
+Due to the volume of transplants, it is estimated that 5500 patients will experience acute graft versus host disease (GVHD) annually.

 Key Questions Answered